These days, with the U.S. economy on unstable ground, and with many Floridians still recovering...

 Florida family law will always strive to maintain the best interests of any children involved in the divorce process.
 The court will ensure that the child is placed in an environment that supports their overall health and well-being.

-If you are fighting for custody of your child you will need to prove to the court that you can provide a safe and loving space for your child.
+If you are fighting for custody of your child, you will need to prove to the court that you can provide a safe and loving space for them.

 Above anything else, the child must have the resources and support provided to ensure their physical, emotional, and mental well-being can continue to develop and progress naturally and healthily after the divorce has been finalized.

-Your Miami divorce lawyer will help you to establish an effective parenting plan which is in the best interests of the child.
+Your Miami divorce lawyer will help you establish an effective parenting plan that is in the best interests of the child.
 Obviously, this will be unique to each specific child and case.

-If you have a history of violence or abuse, you may be considered unsafe to care for your child and thus forego your parental rights following a divorce.
+If you have a history of domestic violence or abuse, you may be considered unsafe to care for your child, and you may thus forego your parental rights following a divorce.

 Sometimes, emotions can run high during a divorce, and things can get nasty.
 It is good to bear in mind that the whole experience can be very tough on your children.
 Disputes and confrontations during a divorce have the potential to traumatize both you and your child.

-A court will always consider the following before they make any decisions regarding custody, visitation, and parenting plans:
+A court may consider factors such as the following before they make any decisions regarding custody, visitation, and parenting plans:

 Most custody cases in Florida will involve one parent who is responsible for paying support.
 This may also arise in circumstances where one parent is earning a higher income than the other.